 For teachers, summer is often full of free time.
 And that means there’s an opportunity to make some extra money.
 But you don’t have to resort to getting a seasonal job.
 You can instead start a business that makes great use of your talents during the summer months.
 Here are 50 business ideas for teachers.

 Choosing the Best Side Jobs for Teachers: Our Thought Process

 Teachers have a unique set of skills – patience, communication, management, and more.
 When summer rolls around or after school hours, some educators seek additional income sources.
 We’re here to provide guidance.
-To aid teachers in identifying rewarding side gigs, we’ve delved deep into various opportunities and evaluated them based on a set of criteria.
+To aid teachers in identifying rewarding side gigs, we’ve delved deep into various opportunities and evaluated them based on a set of criteria, with each factor rated on an importance scale of one to ten, with ten being reserved for the most important considerations.
 Here’s how we made our choices.